 Greek pasta salad: 1 pound short cut pasta of choice cooked, Greek dressing, tomatoes, olives, red onion, cucumbers, feta cheese.
 If you want some extra protein, top with a can of white beans.

 Fish packets: Tilapia will probably be your cheapest option.
+Use any seasonal on sale vegetables.

 Egg and black bean burritos: Scramble eggs and mix with black beans, cheese and salsa.
 Serve on corn or flour tortillas.